Sentinel Peak (Arizona)

 Sentinel Peak is a 2,897 ft peak in the Tucson Mountains southwest of downtown Tucson, Arizona, United States.
 The valley's first inhabitants grew crops at the mountain's base, along the Santa Cruz River.
-The name "Tucson" is derived from the O'odham Cuk Ṣon ([tʃʊk ʂɔːn]), meaning "[at the] base of the black [hill]".
-In the 1910s, University of Arizona students used local basalt rock to construct a 160 ft tall block "A" on the mountain's east face, near its summit, giving the peak its other name, "A" Mountain'.
+The name "Tucson" is derived from the O'odham Cuk Ṣon ([tʃʊk ʂɔːn]), meaning "the base [of the mountain] is black".
+In the 1910s, University of Arizona students used local basalt rock to construct a 160 ft tall block "A" on the mountain's east face, near its summit, giving the peak its other name, "A" Mountain.
 The peak is part of a 272-acre (110 hectares) park, the largest natural resource park in the City of Tucson.

 Early history

 The fertile land at the base of Sentinel Peak was used for agriculture from c.
 2000 BCE until the 1930s.
 Bedrock mortars found on the sides of the peak are believed to have been used to grind corn and mesquite beans into flour.
 In the 1690s, the O'odham people living in the area were visited by Eusebio Francisco Kino, who established the nearby Mission San Xavier del Bac.
 After Presidio San Agustín del Tucsón was constructed in 1775, sentinels were stationed on the peak to watch for raiding Apaches.
+Mission Garden, a living agricultural museum at the foot of Sentinel Peak, celebrates this history.